 These are supplemented by three important cross-cutting themes spanning all perspectives - Public Interest, Continuous Improvement and Partnership Working.
-The framework is supported by a range of key performance outcomes and targets, and further details can be found on the BSD website at https://www. gov.scot/policies/building-standards/.
+The framework is supported by a range of key performance outcomes and targets, and further details can be found on the BSD website at Building standards - gov.scot (www.gov.scot).